Actor Leslie Jordan Admits Speaking Out Of Turn On ‘Will And Grace’ Reunion: ‘I Did Whisper A Few Things I Shouldn’t Have’

 Actor Leslie Jordan is owning up to comments he made regarding the supposed Will and Grace reunion.

-After show lead Debra Messing, who portrayed manic fashion designer Grace Adler for 8 years on the NBC sitcom, clarified that Jordan’s “confirmation” of a 10-episode revival was, in fact, “nothing beyond talks” on her Twitter late Tuesday, the 61-year-old diminutive-sized entertainer took to Facebook early Wednesday night to admit that alcohol had a hand in his oversharing.
+After show lead Debra Messing, who portrayed manic fashion designer Grace Adler for eight years on the NBC sitcom, clarified that Jordan’s “confirmation” of a 10-episode revival was, in fact, “nothing beyond talks” on her Twitter late Tuesday, the 61-year-old diminutive-sized entertainer took to Facebook early Wednesday night to admit that alcohol had a hand in his oversharing.

 “I was told in no uncertain terms to zip it about the return of a certain series I once won an Emmy for,” Jordan wrote on his verified Facebook fan page, “and whether [or not] I will be involved in this [updated] series.
 [Well,] I apparently went on NPR radio in a blackout and spilled the beans.”